 We’re now working with the University to see if we can grow the project across more regions of the city in the coming years.

 Launch Event – Creative Leeds Under One Roof

-To celebrate the five year mark of the project and launch 2017 issues, we held a big fat celebration of Creative Leeds under one roof (and what a roof!).
-Thanks to the support of many, the event was free and all the creatives that took part gave their time and skill for free, to support each other in showcasing just how strong the creative community is within our city.
+To celebrate the five year mark of the project and launch 2017 issues, we held a big fat celebration of Creative Leeds under one roof (and what a roof!) .
+Thanks to the support of many, the event was free and all the creatives that took part gave their time and skill for free to support each other in showcasing just how strong the creative community is in the city.

-There are far too many good eggs who have contributed to this project to try and list them all here.
+There are far too many good eggs that have contributed to this project to try and list them all here.